PetitTournesol/Edgeware/README.md

 If you get error "TypeError: unsupported operand type(s) for |: 'type' and 'type'", please make sure your Python is up to date!
 This version was primarily developed on Python 3.10.2!

+Bugfix Version 2.4.1_2 Update

+•*Properly re-fixed the issue causing config to corrupt the config file under specific circumstances which resulted in start and config crashing*

 Bugfix Version 2.4.1_1 Update

 •*Fixed Run on Startup*